RaschMaslasky/DataGetting-Cleaning/README.md

 This project provides the End users with a tidy data set that can be used for later analysis and all necessary information which made from source.

 #### Source Data
-The analyzed data set is data collected from the accelerometers from a  mobile device (a raw data can be found here).
+The analyzed data set is data collected from the accelerometers from a  mobile device [a raw data can be found here](https://pages.github.com/).
 A description the used data can be found the UCI Machine Learning Repository

 #### Project deliverables
 ##### run_analysis.R